 However, decaffeinated tea isn’t considered to be as healthy for you as caffeinated tea.
 The processes used to strip tea of their caffeine can also reduce the amount of polyphenols and other healthy nutrients present in tea, which can reduce the overall health benefits of tea.

 When tea is advertised as being naturally decaffeinated, the tea is usually processed through either ethyl acetate, water processing, or carbon dioxide decaffeination methods.
 These methods are considered “natural” because they don’t introduce synthetic chemical solvents to the tea.

 Many types of herbal tea naturally contain no caffeine.
-These herbal teas, also known as tisanes, come in a wide variety of flavors.
+These herbal caffeine-free teas, also known as tisanes, come in a wide variety of flavors.
 These herbs also usually have their own medicinal benefits compared to those you’d receive from drinking green or black tea.

 Is Decaffeinated Tea Really Decaffeinated?

 Even though tea is considered decaffeinated once it’s been through the decaffeination process, it should still be avoided by people trying to avoid caffeine entirely.
-This is because there is still a small amount of caffeine left in tea even after being decaffeinated.
+This is because there is still a small amount of caffeine left in regular tea even after being decaffeinated.

 The amount of caffeine left in tea after being decaffeinated isn’t enough to affect most people on the level that they’ll notice they’ve ingested caffeine.
 For people with caffeine allergies or avoiding caffeine for religious reasons, tea should not be consumed at all.